siewwentong/MediDoc/README.md

 ## Medical Personnel Website Dashboard
 This folder contains the interactive wireframe has been uploaded.
 The features includes:
-- Searching for the patient's medical record cia the patient's ID
+- Searching for the patient's medical record via the patient's ID
 - select, requesting access or upload the medical documents